-This kimchi fried rice is the perfect weeknight meal—easy to make and ready in just 20 minutes.
+This kimchi fried rice recipe is the perfect weeknight meal—easy to make and ready in just 20 minutes.
 Top it with fried eggs for something extra!

 I remember the first I ever encountered kimchi was over 10 years ago, when one of my college roommates apologized for stinking up the refrigerator with some homemade kimchi.
 Never in a million years did I imagine that kimchi would become hip in the health food world.
 (Read this post on how eating fermented foods, like kimchi, is good for our gut health.)

 The flavors of kimchi can be quite intense if you’ve never tried it before.
 Stir frying kimchi with a bunch of rice and soy sauce is a great way to introduce kimchi to your taste buds.
 I haven’t learned make my own kimchi yet, but it is definitely on my “to make” list this year.
 If you are looking to buy kimchi at the supermarket, try Sinto Gourmet‘s kimchi.
 It is one of my favorite brands so far, and it’s organic!
 The only downside is that their distribution is mostly in Northern California right now.